harshalshahh/Real-Time-Voting-Analytics/README.md

 ->Prerequisites

-Python 3.9 or above installed on your machine
+1)Python 3.9 or above installed on your machine

-Docker Compose installed on your machine
+2)Docker Compose installed on your machine

-Docker installed on your machine
+3)Docker installed on your machine

 ->Steps to Run

-Clone this repository.
+1)Clone this repository.

-Navigate to the root containing the Docker Compose file.
+2)Navigate to the root containing the Docker Compose file.

-Run the following command:
+3)Run the following command: